Africa Cup Baseball Championship

 The Africa Cup Baseball Championship is the main international baseball competition in Africa.
-The Africa Cup Baseball Championship has not been played with the frequency, regularity or history of the European Championship, Asian Championship or South American Championship.
+The Africa Cup Baseball Championship has not been played with the frequency, regularity, or history of the European Championship, Asian Championship or South American Championship.
 Instead, it has been more irregular, like the Oceania Championship.
+Continental tournaments were also held at the All-Africa Games in 1999 and 2003.